Way Key

+Way Key (葉威記; c.
+1824 – 15 August 1892), also spelled Way Kee, was a Chinese merchant, who lived in lower George Street, Sydney, Australia.

 Background

-Way Key came from the Wing Ching 永青祖 lineage of King Shan village and was born in the Dongguan (/dʊŋˈɡwæn/; Chinese: 东莞市) in central Guangdong Province, China.
+Way Key was born in Guangzhou, Guangdong, to the merchant Yip Heng Cheong (葉恒昌), a.k.a.
+Toy Yue.
+Way Key's family, the Yip clan, were from King Shan village, part of Chashan in Dongguan.
+The Yip family's zupu can trace their origins to Taipoo (大圃) village in Henan, where the progenitor of the clan, Yip Wing Ching (葉永青), came from in the 13th-century during the Song dynasty.

 As a young man he travelled to America before amassing a fortune in China and deciding to set up business in Australia around 1853.

 Business

 After setting up business in The Rocks he had leased 164-68 Lower George Street by 1876 and from here he imported Chinese goods for sale in Australia.
 Although his operations were based in Sydney he also had commercial interests in many small towns across New South Wales and Queensland and owned a large business in Hong Kong.

-Way never spoke English and although relatively unknown to Europeans he was highly respected within the Chinese diaspora and was a persistent opponent to the opium trade in Australia.
+Way Kee never spoke English and although relatively unknown to Europeans he was highly respected within the Chinese diaspora and was a persistent opponent to the opium trade in Australia.
 Way established successful trading relationship with Sydney-based European firms like those of Christopher Newton and Sigmond Hoffnung.

+Between 1857 and 1889, Way Kee served as treasurer to the Koon Yee Tong.
+He was also regularly entrusted with the savings of poorer Chinese labourers and later began sponsoring their immigration, provide housing and assistance, and direct them to workplaces around the country.
+Way Kee returned to China on four occasions, marrying each time and bringing his wife over to Australia.